2011 United States public employee protests: Massachusetts

-Proposed Legislation
+Proposed Legislation and protests

 Democratic Governor Deval Patrick's agenda included proposals to restrict the collective bargaining power of municipal unions over health care plan design and to increase the retirement age in order to reduce the unfunded liability in the pension system.
 Restrictions to collective-bargaining rights were seen as unlikely to pass the Democratic-controlled Legislature.
 Although Patrick supported limited restrictions on some aspects of health care plans for municipal employees, he has spoken against broader proposals against overall collective bargaining rights.
 On April 27, the Democratic-controlled Massachusetts House of Representatives voted overwhelmingly in favor with a vote of 111–42 to change collective bargaining rights of municipal employee unions with regards to health care.

 The legislation, which ultimately passed, created a process for municipalities to force their unions to the bargaining table regarding health care plan design or be moved into the state Group Insurance Commission pool, which has significantly more bargaining power and leeway in plan design than municipal plans (and thus much lower costs).
 State employees were unaffected as they already used the GIC, and municipal employees retain the right to collectively bargain premium contributions to their plans, GIC or otherwise.
 However, the legislation ran contrary to the national trend in which the Democratic Party at the federal and state level were opposing all measures to change collective bargaining rights.

-Protests

 Pro-union protesters gathered at Beacon Hill in Boston on February 22.
 The counter rally, held by tea partiers, took place at the foot of the Statehouse.
 Smaller groups, maximum 300, have gathered around the state following the February protest.

 Michigan

-Proposed Legislation
+Proposed Legislation and protests

 Democrats in the Republican-dominated legislature have proposed an amendment to guarantee collective bargaining rights to state workers.
 The amendment would need a public vote to become part of the constitution.
 The amendment is unlikely to get the two-thirds vote it would need to appear on the public ballot.
 Both chambers of the state legislature have passed bills that would give state-appointed Emergency Financial Managers the power to break contracts in the event of a municipal "financial emergency".

-Protests

 Michigan firefighters and other union members were at the Capitol in protest of anti-union legislation on March 8.
 Roughly 200 gathered outside the capitol in Lansing on April 4.